 .
 Women who have trust issues even with safe people and have difficulty "letting their walls down" to experience and enjoy intimacy.

 .
 Women who may want to forgive their alcoholic mother, but are not able to get past their resentment

 .
 Women who repetitively choose relationships with alcoholic/addicted men.

 .
 Women who compulsively over-focus on the lives and problems of others instead of keeping the focus on their own lives, or over-do for others and under-do for themselves.

 .
 Women who consistently experience bouts of stress and anxiety that seem to come from "out of nowhere", and may experience "anniversary blues" often around their birthday.

-Many of these traits are universally common to daughters of alcoholic mothers and were born directly out of growing up in that family home where you were never a child, but in one way or another, always your alcoholic mother's caretaker.
-If you find yourself experiencing more than a few of the characteristics common to adult daughters, this may be an indication of an area of personal work that is calling out to you for your attention.
+Many of these traits are universally common to daughters of alcoholic mothers and other under-mothered women.
+If you find yourself experiencing more than a few of the characteristics, this may be an indication of an area of personal work that is calling out to you for your attention.
 Please feel free to call or email if you would like more information regarding the services that are available to you.
-This includes office appointments or long distance phone consultation, which is available in the USA only.
+This includes office appointments or long distance phone consultation which is available in the USA and Canada only.

 And the day came when the risk to remain tight in the bud

 was more painful than the risk it took to blossom.